Defense delivers Holt past Fort Osage and into first championship game

 The No. 4 large school in the STLhighschoolsports.com rankings, Holt (13-0) advanced to play either Jackson (12-0) or Webb City (9-3) in the Class 5 championship game at 7 p.m.
 Dec.
 3 at Faurot Field.

 That the Indians get to play the last week of the season is a testament to their resilience.
 Fort Osage (11-2) had not lost a semifinal in its previous four appearances.
 It hadn’t allowed an opponent to score more than 14 points but one time since Week 3.
-It brought with it playmaker Larenzon Fenner, a junior wide receiver who's hard to catch and even harder to tackle.
+It brought with it playmaker Larenzon Fenner, a junior wide receiver who's hard to catch and even harder to tackle as he displayed on his 94-yard kickoff return late in the first quarter.

 Oh, and Holt had to finish the game without senior quarterback Cooper Brown.
 The most prolific quarterback in school history, Brown gutted his way through the first quarter, even guiding the offense to a touchdown on the opening drive.
 But he was unable to play the rest of the way with a wounded shoulder.